How we use your information

 - job applicants and our current and former employees.

 Whenever we collect personal data from you we will ensure you are provided with a privacy notice which complies with data protection laws.
 We endeavour to make our privacy notices available online.

 Visitors to our website

-We will sometimes collect personal information via our website.
-In these circumstances we will inform individuals why we wish to collect this information, what we will do with it and we will include details of who we will share this information with.
+We will sometimes collect personal data via our website.
+In these circumstances, we will inform individuals why we wish to collect this information, what we will do with it and we will include details of who we will share this information with.
 This information will feature in a privacy notice which will be issued in accordance with our data protection policies.

 An IP address is a set of numbers that is automatically assigned to your computer whenever you log on to your internet service provider (or through your local area network (LAN).
 Web servers, the powerful computers that provide web pages for viewing, automatically identify your computer by the IP address assigned to it during your session online.